Security compliance workflow for Tallyfy

 task

-Be honest, be clear, be helpful.
-Tell them what happened, what you're doing about it, and what they should do.
+Be straight, be clear, be helpful.
+Tell them what happened, what you're doing about it, and what they should do next.
 Offer credit monitoring if financial data was exposed.
-It's expensive, but cheaper than the lawsuit.
+It's expensive, but it's cheaper than a lawsuit.

 6